4.1. Values and Data Types¶

 "Hello, World!" is

-"Hello, World!"
-GetType is an expression.
+typeof "Hello, World!" is an expression.
 Briefly, expressions are code segments that are reduced to a value.
 We will learn more about expressions soon.

-There are data types other than string and number, including object and method, which we will learn about in future chapters.
+There are data types other than string and number, including object and function, which we will learn about in future chapters.

 4.1.1.
 More On Strings¶